dl1ycf/MacOSVirtualAudio/README.md

 drivers.
 I have an AppleID, and therefore I can sign the kext with a MacDeveloper certificate, but this is not enough to get a kext loaded.
-To get a Developer ID valid for kext signing, I need a "real" team with a team agent etc., this is to much for me.
+To get a Developer ID valid for kext signing, I need a "real" team with a team agent etc., this is too heavy for me.

 So for myself, I chose to dis-able  SIP temporarily when using the driver.
 For this, you have to re-boot while holding Option-R, and when the system